-One of the popular theories of the history of Persian cats was when they were introduced to Italy by Pierto della Valle in 1620 as he sold imported jewels, silks, and spices from Persia.
-At the same time, Nicholas-Claude Fabri de Peiresc brought longhaired cats to France that he had found in Turkey.
+One of the popular theories of the history of Persian cats is that they were introduced to Italy by Pierto della Valle in 1620 as he sold imported jewels, silks, and spices from Persia.
+At the same time, it is believed Nicholas-Claude Fabri de Peiresc brought longhaired cats to France that he had found in Turkey.
 These cats were called Angoras initially, after the capital of Turkey, which is now Ankara.
 Some believe that these two cats were the same breed.

-Persian cats have beautiful full cheeks with a well-rounded forehead.
-They have strong chins, muzzles and powerful, broad jaws.
-Necks are thick and short.
-They can have a medium or large body that is rather cobby looking with cats having deep, full chests, broad shoulders, and well-muscled backside.
 Their legs are short but powerful and thick, with round-shaped tufted paws and firm pads.
 Their front paws have five toes while their paws at the back have four.
-Persian cats' short tail are incredibly bushy, which they like to flick from side to side, to show their emotions.
+Persian cats' short tails are incredibly bushy, which they like to flick from side to side, to show their emotions.

-When it comes to their beautiful coat, Persian cats boast having a lush, long, and thick coat that is fine when touched.
+When it comes to their beautiful coat, Persian cats boast lush, long, and thick fur that is fine when touched.
 This cat breed has full frills covering their shoulders and then continuing down between their front legs.

 Persian cats may greet you with a quiet and gentle meow.
-But in most cases, they let their eyes do the talking for them.
+But in most cases, they let their eyes do the talking.
 They do not mind spending time alone, but your company will always make them happy and relaxed.
-When you go out for long periods, it may be best to have a pet sitter to accompany and care for the Persian cat in their natural surroundings than to board them in an unfamiliar place.
+When you go out for long periods, it may be best to have a pet sitter to accompany and care for them in their natural surroundings as they do not do well in unfamiliar environments.

 Persian cats are known to be high maintenance.
 Their luscious coat must be groomed daily using a stainless-steel comb to reduce loose hair, tangles, and mats.
 Keep in mind that mats and tangles can be painful and uncomfortable for any cat breed.
 It is crucial to practice a good grooming routine when you have a Persian cat.

 As for their nutrition, Persian cats need proper nutrients and protein.
 This comes with a high-quality diet recommended and advised by your vet.
-If you alter your Persian cat, make sure to watch their weight as they tend to become overweight.
+If you alter your Persian cat’s diet, make sure to watch their weight as they tend to become overweight quickly.
 Moreover, fresh and clean water should always be provided to encourage them to drink more.
 A lot of Persian cats can drink better using water fountains as it keeps the hair on their chin and chest dry.

 Lastly, make sure to keep their litter boxes clean at all times.
-Not only they are particular about their bathroom hygiene, but it will help their coat and paws clean as well.
-Litter can be lodged in their fur or paws, and if not managed, they may just stop using the box.
+Not only are they particular about their bathroom hygiene, but it will help their coat and paws clean as well.
+Litter can get lodged in their fur or paws, and if not managed, they may just stop using the box.